dshanr/oci-fn-nosql/README.md

 # OCI Function for updating NoSQL table upon Object Upload

 This function leverages Resource Principals for secure authorization, allowing the function to utilize the [OCI Python SDK](https://oracle-cloud-infrastructure-python-sdk.readthedocs.io/en/latest/index.html) for making API calls to OCI services.
-It retrieves the content of an uploaded object from an Object Storage bucket and proceeds to send the event and file data to a private stream endpoint.
+It retrieves the content of an uploaded object from an Object Storage bucket and reads the data and updates the NoSQL table.
+Please note that additional processing logic can be added as needed to process the data and update the target table.

 The function calls the following OCI Python SDK classes:
 * [Resource Principals Signer](https://oracle-cloud-infrastructure-python-sdk.readthedocs.io/en/latest/api/signing.html#resource-principals-signer) to authenticate